Six (musical): Studio cast recording

 Six (Studio Cast Recording) is a studio album that was released digitally and on CD on 31 August 2018 through 6 Music, Loudmouth Music, and Ex-Wives Ltd. The recording was released on vinyl for the first time on 11 March 2022.
 The studio cast included, Renée Lamb (Catherine of Aragon), Christina Modestou (Anne Boleyn), Natalie Paris (Jane Seymour), Genesis Lynea (Anna of Cleves), Aimie Atkinson (Katherine Howard), Izuka Hoyle (Catherine Parr).
 The recording peaked at number four on the UK Soundtracks chart, ten on the UK Compilation Chart, 65 on the UK Album Downloads Chart, and number two on the US Cast Albums chart.
-It was certified Gold in the UK in November 2021, "Don't Lose Ur Head" was certified Silver in 2022 and "Ex-Wives" was certified Silver in 2023.
+It was certified platinum in the UK in 2025, "Don't Lose Ur Head" was certified Silver in 2022 and "Ex-Wives" was certified Gold in 2026.
 An instrumental "sing-along" version was released on 30 July 2019.

 Live original Broadway cast recording

 Six: Live on Opening Night (Original Broadway Cast Recording) is a live album recorded by the original Broadway cast on their official opening night at the then Brooks Atkinson Theatre on 3 October 2021.
-This was the first time in Broadway history that an original cast recorded their musical's production album live.
+This differed from the original London recording, and was the first time in Broadway history that an original cast recorded their musical's cast album live during its opening night.
 The cast recording was released digitally on 6 May 2022.
 It includes all of the musical numbers in the show, as well as a bonus song by the Broadway alternates.
 It debuted at #1 on the Billboard's Cast Album charts, and was streamed over 3.5 million times within two weeks of its release.
 The recording was released on CD and vinyl.

+Korean cast recording

+Six (Korean Cast Recording) is a Korean-language studio cast album of the musical, released digitally on 22 September 2026.
+The recording features members of the original 2023 Korean cast, including Son Seung-yeon as Catherine of Aragon, Kim Ji-woo as Anne Boleyn, Park Hye-na as Jane Seymour, Choi Hyun-sun as Anna of Cleves, Kim Ryeo-won as Katherine Howard, and Yoo Joo-hye as Catherine Parr.
+The album marks the first official Korean-language cast recording of the musical and was released ahead of the production's return to Seoul in December 2026.

 Concept

 All six of King Henry VIII's wives are in a band and they are competing to see which queen had the worst fate to see who got to lead the band.
-They each tell their story's through song and towards the end after Katherine Howard's song they start to argue.
+They each tell their stories through song and towards the end after Katherine Howard's song they start to argue.
 But Catherine Parr ends this bickering by saying that they should stop comparing themselves and find something in common with each other, other than their husband.
-The musical end with Catherine Parr's song and the song SIX all about what they would've liked their lives to be like without King Henry.
+The musical end with Catherine Parr's song and the song 'SIX' all about what they would've liked their lives to be like without King Henry.